jacobodden/2uAssessment/README.md

 # Setup Instructions

-There should be only a few commands you need to run
+There should be only a few commands you need to run.

 ```shell
 npm install
 ```

+You'll also need to setup a .env file in the root of this project (see .env.example for what that file needs to inculde).

 Install the node modules required for this project.